Swissair: Swissair Asia

 Due to Taiwan's relations with China, Swissair Asia was formed to serve Taipei, Taiwan, also known as the Republic of China, while Swissair maintained service to the People's Republic of China.

 Corporate affairs

 Swissair's head office was on the grounds of Zurich Airport and in Kloten.

-KSG, Architects G.Müller + G.Berger designed the final head office complex for the airline.
-It was in proximity to the main airport facilities and area freeways.
+KSG, Architects G. Müller + G. Berger designed the final head office complex for the airline.
+It was in proximity to the main airport facilities and area motorways.
 The first phase of the building included offices for 1,600 workers, computer rooms, printing rooms, and 500-seat restaurant facilities.
 The second phase included an open-plan office room, another computer laboratory, and expansions of the restaurant facilities.

 In the 1930s, the head office was in the Dübendorf Aerodrome in Zürich.

 Accidents and incidents

-Over the 71-year history of Swissair, there were eleven major incidents reported resulting in 414 fatalities.
+Over the 71-year history of Swissair, there were 11 major incidents reported, resulting in 414 fatalities.